 There has to be a faster route to a better business.

 Changes in the agency marketplace have been accelerated.
 So whether your agency is rebuilding or capitalising on a new wave of demand, you’re standing at a fork in the road.
 You can stick to the familiar practices – those that served you well in the past – or you can retool your agency to reflect changes in how clients buy.

 From Tokyo to Glasgow, New York to Newbury and Munich to Manchester*, Co:definery has spent the last year helping agency leaders challenge conventions, embrace their opportunity and adopt lasting change.

-These are the prevailing shifts to make:
+These are the prevailing shifts to make for post-pandemic growth:

 - Be brave.
 Strongly attract the right clients and don’t be afraid to repel the rest.
 Say ‘no’ daily.
 Have a point of view.
 Be liberated by the reality that ‘specialising’ isn’t small or limiting.